 CRAIG

 That's it for this episode.
-I want to thank Wil for his time.
-If you want to read a transcript of today's conversation you can find one, as always on our website EYE hyphen on A.I.
-In the meantime, remember the singularity may not be near, but AI is changing your world, so pay attention.
+I want to thank Andre for his time.
+If you want to read a transcript of today's conversation, you can find one on our website Eye on AI.
+That's E Y E hyphen on AI.
+In the meantime, remember the singularity may not be near, but AI is already changing our world, so pay attention.

 Sonix is the world’s most advanced automated transcription, translation, and subtitling platform.
 Fast, accurate, and affordable.